 Entrepreneurship is, by nature, a risky business.
 That’s why many people choose not to do it.
 But there are many things you can do to minimise your risks and maximise your chance of success.

 In this blog, I would like to address this issue: is your product or service too different from what people are used to?

 A lot of foreign entrepreneurs in Finland highlight the fact that they’re different to Finns and promote themselves in this way.
 Then they wonder why their product or service doesn’t sell.
 Some claim that the Finns are racist, xenophobic, or otherwise prejudiced against foreigners.
-Unfortunately, these phenomena exist, but I don’t think they’re necessarily the reasons why customers in Finland don’t buy from foreign-born entrepreneurs.
+Unfortunately, these phenomena exist, but I don’t think they’re always the reasons why Finnish customers don’t buy from foreign-born entrepreneurs.

-So, the second question is: “What problem does my product or service solve?”
+So, the question is: “How can I present myself and my product or service in a relatable way?”